+I'm not thinking of being a writing coach right now.
 It’s mid-April and I look out my window on a historic street in Montreal, where last week I had seen buds on the trees and the first few shoots of tulips in window boxes.
 Instead, I’m seeing a layer of snow and a neighbor grimly scraping at the layer of ice a late-season storm left behind two days ago.

 My expectations have been dashed.
 I was looking forward to shedding my winter parka and slipping into warm days in rubber boots.